Data-Efficient RLVR via Off-Policy Influence Guidance: Experiments

 \subsection{Setup}

-We evaluate CROPI on mathematical reasoning tasks using several open-source, instruction-aligned models diversed from different model scales and context sizes: Qwen2.5-1.5B-Instruct, Qwen2.5-7B-Instruct \citep{qwen2025qwen25technicalreport}, and Deepseek-R1-Distill-Qwen-1.5B \citep{guo2025deepseek}.
+We evaluate CROPI on mathematical reasoning tasks using several open-source, instruction-aligned models spanning different model scales and context sizes: Qwen2.5-1.5B-Instruct, Qwen2.5-7B-Instruct \citep{qwen2025qwen25technicalreport}, and Deepseek-R1-Distill-Qwen-1.5B \citep{guo2025deepseek}.
 For simplicity, these models are referred to 1.5B, 7B, and 1.5B-R1, respectively.
 Our training data consists of 47K unique problems aggregated from GSM8K-Train \citep{cobbe2021training}, MATH-Train\citep{hendrycks2021measuring}, and DeepScaleR-Preview-Dataset \citep{deepscaler2025}.
 We assess performance on a suite of standard benchmarks, including GSM8K-Test, MATH-Test, Gaokao2023EN \citep{mario_gaokao2023_math_en}, OlympiadBench \citep{he2024olympiadbench}, AMC23 \citep{mathai_amc23} and AIME24 \citep{mathai_aime24}.
 For influence-based data selection, a small validation set (max 100 examples) is sampled from a subset of these test sets.
 We refer to tasks in which this validation set is employed for data selection in CROPI as "Targeted," while other test sets are designated as untargeted tasks ("Untar.").

 We compared CROPI with several data selection baselines in selection ratio $\alpha=0.1$: Learnability \citep{bae2025online}, Pass Rate \citep{yu2025dapo}, Influence Function \citep{pruthi2020estimating} for global-level data selection, and the DAPO \citep{yu2025dapo} for batch-level data selection.
 Due to computational constraints, baseline comparisons are conducted on the 1.5B model.
 Full details regarding model versions, dataset construction, and hyperparameters are available in Appendix \ref{sec:appendix_exp_details}.
+Unless otherwise stated, all reported \texttt{Acc.@step} numbers and training curves use a moving average with a sliding window of size $5$ to reduce the short-term variance of RL training.